 Online revenge porn websites extort victims.

-Here’s how it works: the site offers to take down the offending material for a few many dukets.
+Here’s how it works: the site offers to take down the offending material, in exchange for payment.
 Revenge porn site owners make a mint this way.
-One website owner, Kevin Bollaert, was charged with 31 separate charges after it was discovered he was charging thousands upon thousands of dollars for his revenge porn removal ‘service.’
+One website owner was charged with 31 separate charges after it was discovered he was charging thousands upon thousands of dollars for his revenge porn removal ‘service.’

 Revenge Porn: An International Scourge